 10. Cultivate inner joy.
 Find a consuming passion.

 When we expect other people, situations or things to make us happy, we give away our power to others.
 Eventually we find that because we haven’t developed the capacity to make ourselves happy, we suffer terribly when our external source of happiness is taken away from us.
 Because of this, many of us feel as though we’re walking on a very fine tightrope in life, one that can snap at any moment and plunge us into an ever-waiting abyss.
 But life doesn’t have to be that way.
 We have the power to decide where our joy and happiness comes from, and once we realize this, we see that it isn’t wise to invest too much of our time or energy into people or things that can easily vanish at a moments notice.
 So find your passion and your calling in life.
 This can take years, but once you are on that path let it consume you.
 It’s comforting for us to know that in the face of adversity we still have a source of inner joy that can’t be taken away from us.
-Often times this source of passion can serve as a guiding hand through our darkest days, and grimmest nights.
+Often times this source of passion can serve as a guiding hand through our darkest nights, and grimmest days.

 To be a tough and resilient person is not about fighting and defying life, but is rather about surrender and acceptance.
 The more desires and expectations we have, the more we resist, and thus the more unhappy we are.

 I would love for you to share the lessons you have learned in life about strength and resilience.
 Please share your experience, opinions, and advice below so we can all mutually grow.